NazmusSayad/rype/README.md

 ![image](https://github.com/NazmusSayad/rype/assets/87106526/39090562-b376-46c6-aff3-4e09b0348a74)

+- **Env**: Github Codespace
-- **Please note**: This benchmark may not accurately represent real-world scenarios.
+- **Note**: This benchmark may not accurately represent real-world scenarios.
 Actual performance may vary, and in some cases, all packages have demonstrated similar speeds.
 It's worth highlighting that all packages are optimized for speed.

 If you'd like to explore and verify these results yourself, you can find the test codes available in the following repository: [rype-benchmark](https://github.com/NazmusSayad/rype-benchmark).
 This way, you can run the tests and draw your own conclusions.